nektro/4chan-dl/README.md

       --mbpp-bar-gradient   Enabling this will make the bar gradient from red/yellow/green.
 ```

+> Note: Not passing `--board` instructs the program to download all boards.

 ### Example:
 ```
 $ 4chan-dl --board wg --save-dir ./downloads/